 Outside areas and boundaries

 Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Notes Garden grounds generally were seen to be in a reasonable state of repair having been well tended in recent times.
+Boundary walls and fences should be regularly checked and maintained as

+necessary.